 They are the best type of filter available and the type we most recommend on this site.

-Top 5 Best Canister Filters – Our Picks
+Best Canister Filters – Our Top Recommendations for 2019

 We’ve used many a filter ourselves and have scoured the internet for reviews and information on dozens of different models, looked at the pros and cons of each and picked the best 5 models to show you below.